hongshu-corp/filter_set/README.md

 ### Supported field types:
 #### :text
-Render a input with type 'text'.
+Render a text input as a filter condition.

 ### Define filter
 Define partial views in views/filter_set/_new_type.slim